SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-04-covid-misc.md

 But we'll try to hit the high points on the appropriate days.

 I know people are really frustrated at the apparent glacial pace of all of this.
-But &ndash; trust me on this &ndash; they're really moving at breakneck speed, while ensuring everything is safe.
+But &ndash; trust me on this &ndash; they're really moving at breakneck speed, while still ensuring everything is safe.
 The amount of compromise between all the gatekeepers needed is quite time-consuming.
 (You might argue we need fewer gate-keepers, but that would raise the risk of life-ending medical scams in normal times.)
 So this schedule looks really good to me!